 Bethesda is one of the most sought-after cities in the DC region to live in.
 It has been ranked by Forbes as one of America’s “most livable cities.”
 It is steeped in American history beginning with its location, situated on a route that was once an ancient Native American trail that ultimately evolved into a strategic route in times of war and emerging commerce.

-Bethesda enjoys that role today, being a conduit of many communities as they commute into the nation’s capital to work and play.
+Bethesda enjoys that role today, being a conduit for many communities as they commute into the nation’s capital to work and play.
 But Bethesda boasts intense employment opportunity that parallels DC.
-It hosts some of the biggest employers in the country, including heavy-hitters like Lockheed Martin, and Coventry Health Care.
+It hosts some of the biggest employers in the country, including heavy hitters like Lockheed Martin, and Coventry Health Care.

 Bethesda enjoys both thriving hospitality and medical industries with its restaurant-packed downtown and its hub of hospitals, including Johns Hopkins and Walter Reed.
 The National Institutes of Health and the National Naval Medical Center are headquartered in Bethesda, as well as, but no way limited to, global companies like Marriott International and Host Hotels & Resorts, Inc.